 Then there's the issue of logistics.
 The relatively limited access most discovery platforms offer would require time-consuming (and risky) shipping of physical media or bandwidth-sucking transfers to get data collections where they need to go for processing, culling, reviewing, etc.

-And then there’s the fact that, more and more often, it’s the clients that are calling the shots — dictating to the firm what discovery tool must be used, sometimes because the client has contracted with or uses (or has built) a go-to tool of its own.
-This was a major finding of the Norton Rose Fulbright annual litigation trends survey, which we wrote about earlier this week.
+And then there's the fact that, more and more often, it's the clients that are calling the shots -- dictating to the firm what discovery tool must be used, sometimes because the client has contracted with or uses (or has built) a go-to tool of its own.
+This was a major finding of the Norton Rose Fulbright annual litigation trends survey.
 Some companies even have riders in their agreements with outside counsel that specify the platform that must be used.

 Still other attorneys might find a better, more predictable discovery arrangement for their clients than what their firm can provide.
 And good on them.